Frequently Asked Questions

 Resilience Tests or ResTests ests are protocols(such as Ground Truth, Crown Jewel, Extended Tests, Crash2.5, Warhammer) that have an emphasis on longer duration test sessions or longer duration tests.
 It is more relevant to disposable masks as these are more likely to have structural changes throughout their lifetime, which is often a work day.
 See the Protocols tab in the main FTtP.xlsx file.

-What is the ResTestThePlanet initiative?
+What is the ResTestThePlanet initiative and what is an NRAP?

 ResTestThePlanet is an initiative to crowdsource comparative resilience tests and sets of conventional 8 exercise OSHA tests on a broad range of respirators in a hypothesis-free approach.
 It is primarily aimed at identifying disposable respirator models that are able to withstand measured and repeatable jaw motion on the largest proportion of the general public.
 It is therefore intentionally not constrained by specific size requirements on either the tester or the mask - anybody of any size can test on any respirator as long as it is in the default configuration in which it is found in the package, aside from nosewire adjustment.
 If multiple respirator sizes are available, contributors are encouraged to test every single size.
 Contributor size data is stored, but does not drive the selection process of which mask to test.
 The resulting dataset, when collected at scale, could be useful for selection of initial candidate respirators for QNFT.
 Results on modified respirators are also collected, although flagged with a different analysis code.
 This can be used for R&D in emerging niches but doesn't affect the main histograms.